Prussian Crusade: Crusade of 1222/23

 Honorius III called for a crusade under the leadership of Christian of Oliva and chose as papal legate the Archbishop of Gniezno, Wincenty I Niałek.
 German and Polish crusaders began gathering in Masovia in 1219, but serious planning only began in 1222 upon the arrival of nobles such as Duke Henry of Silesia, Archbishop Laurentius of Breslau (Wroclaw), and Laurentius of Lebus.
 Numerous Polish nobles began endowing Christian's Bishopric of Prussia with estates and castles in Chełmno Land during the meantime.
 The lords agreed that the primary focus was to rebuild the colonizing fortresses of Chełmno Land, especially Chełmno itself, whose fortress was almost completely rebuilt.
 By 1223, however, most of the crusaders had left the region, and the Prussians devastated Chełmno Land and Masovia yet again, forcing Duke Conrad to seek refuge in the castle of Płock.
-The Sarmatians (as they were then known) even reached Gdańsk (Danzig) in Pomerellia.
+The Sarmatians (as they were then known) even reached Gdańsk (Danzig) in Pomerelia.

 In 1225 or 1228, fourteen north German knights were recruited by Conrad and Christian to form a military order.
 First granted the estate of Cedlitz in Kuyavia until the completion of a castle at Dobrzyń, the group became known as the Order of Dobrzyń (or Dobrin).
 The Knights of Dobrzyń initially had success driving the Prussians from Chełmno Land, but a Prussian counterattack against them and Conrad killed most of the Order.
 The survivors were granted asylum in Pomerania by Duke Swantopelk II.
 The Order of Calatrava, granted a base near Gdańsk, was also ineffective.